 The anesthesia staff will meet with you and review your health history, past surgeries, and current medications, and discuss your anesthesia options.

-Once you’re fast asleep in the operating room, your elbow is filled with saline.
-Saline helps expand your joint, making it easier for your surgeon to move surgical instruments and see tissues.
-Your surgeon inserts an arthroscope, a tiny camera hooked up to a large computer screen, to magnify the structures in your elbow and see inside your joint.
+Once you’re fast asleep in the operating room, your elbow is filled with saline to expand the joint, making it easier for your surgeon to move surgical instruments and see tissues.
+Your surgeon inserts an arthroscope, a tiny camera hooked up to a large computer screen, to magnify the structures in your elbow.

 Once your surgeon can see in the joint, they make another incision to insert their surgical instruments and repair whatever repairable damage they find, even unexpected damage.
 MRIs can miss damage in your elbow, but during an arthroscopy, your surgeon can see everything that’s problematic.
 A Physician’s Assistant (PA) often helps your surgeon throughout surgery and understands everything that was done.

 After surgery, your surgeon will tell your family what they found and any limitations you’ll have using your arm.
-You’ll be placed in a sling the first day and can typically wean from it as you feel ready.
+You’ll be placed in a sling the first day and can typically wean from it as you’re able.
 Usually, your surgeon will ask you to just rest and recover for a few days after surgery.
-After that, you may take off the bulky surgical dressing and are allowed to shower.
+After that, you can take off the bulky surgical dressing and are allowed to shower.

 As you can imagine, it can be difficult to care for yourself after an elbow arthroscopy, and you may need extra help.
 Don’t be afraid to ask for help if you need it.